How to Create a Real Estate Marketplace Like Zillow, Redfin, CREXi, and LoopNet

 Linear features – the core features that set your real estate marketplace apart from competitors, e.g., complete home-listings data.

-Exciter features – the nice-to-have features that users might not expect by default but find greatly beneficial when come to use them.
+Exciter features – the nice-to-have features that users might not expect by default but find greatly beneficial when using them.
 This functionality should “excite” and thus drive the initial decision to upgrade.

-Below we share a list of mandatory and linear features that will help you get started.
+Below we share a list of mandatory and linear features to help you get started.

 Mandatory features: